 Katina Bajaj is a Creative Health Scientist and the co-founder & Chief Science Officer of Daydreamers, the first platform to turn creativity into a science-backed tool for health, resilience, and human flourishing.

-Katina is also a published author, creator, and expert on human creativity.
+Katina is also a TED speaker, published author, creator, and expert on human creativity.
 With a Master's in Clinical Psychology from Columbia University's Mind-Body Institute, Katina's work lives at the intersection of psychology, neuroscience, and behavior change - making the case for why our creative health isn't a luxury, but a necessity in an ever-changing world.

 After her own struggle with burnout and mental health, Katina became fascinated by how creativity unlocks human potential in ways traditional wellness can't.